 And, there’s a lot to do here.
 Swimming, snorkeling, diving, and cenote-jumping.
 Lazing about in hammocks.
 Photography.
 Did I mention the cenote-jumping?

 But, even I ran into a few small surprises that I think every visitor should be aware of (and that so many blogs out there have wrong!).
-Keep reading to find out ALL the details you need to know before you visit Cenote Calavera!
+Here are ALL the details that you need to know before you visit Cenote Calavera!

 Visiting Cenote Calavera: Everything You Need to Know

-Cenote Calavera is what’s known as “halocline”, or, a mix of freshwater and saltwater.
+Cenote Calavera is filled with what’s known as “halocline” water, or, a mix of freshwater and saltwater.
 Because this cenote is so close to the ocean, it is natural for saltwater to flow in.
 However, the saltwater and freshwater do not technically mix, but rather, coexist in layers (think oil and water).

 How to Get to Cenote Calavera?

 Take QROO 109 and follow signs toward Coba.
-A few short minutes down QROO 109, you will see a large wooden sign painted white that says “CENOTE” in all caps.
+A few short minutes down QROO 109, you will see a large wooden sign painted white that says “CENOTE” in all capital letters.
 This will be on the right hand side and it is often missed on the first pass.
-(If you hit the Gran Cenote, you’ve gone too far).

 By Rental Car: This is how I got to Cenote Calavera and it is the easiest way, in my opinion.
 The drive is short, safe, and the cenote does have a small gravel lot for parking (parking is free).
 It will take roughly ten minutes to drive here from the center of Tulum or about 15 minutes from the hotel zone near the beach.

-By Bike: It is possible to bike here!
+By Bike: It is completely possible to bike here!
 Be aware that in summer months, the air is hot and muggy.
-If you bike midday, the humidity will feel oppressive.
-Riding a bicycle will take between 20-25 minutes, depending on your starting point (and fitness level!).
+Leave early If you bike midday, the humidity will feel oppressive.
+Riding a bicycle will take between 20-25 minutes, depending on your starting point (and fitness level!)